Skip to main content Skip to search Skip to main navigation

 Günter Uhlmann (1996)

-Inventor: In 1996, Günter Uhlmann developed an electronic locking cylinder with an integrated transponder reader that combined mechanical and electronic locking technology in a compact, mass-market form.
-While earlier systems often required external readers, motors, or add-on modules, Uhlmann integrated:
+Inventor: Günter Uhlmann developed an electronic locking cylinder with an integrated transponder reader in 1996.
+It combined mechanical and electronic locking technology in a compact format suitable for the mass market.
+While earlier systems often required external readers, motors or additional modules, Uhlmann integrated:

-- a transponder reader directly in the cylinder head
+- A transponder reader directly into the cylinder head

-- electronics that check and authorize the transponder
+- Electronics that checked and authorised the transponder

-- an electromechanical release unit that only decouples the core after successful identification
+- An electromechanical release unit that disengaged the plug only after successful identification

-- a classic mechanical core, so doors can be operated with a key in the usual way – but only after electronic release.
+- A conventional mechanical locking core, allowing the door to be operated normally with a key, but only after electronic authorisation.

-This created a true mechatronic cylinder whose form, size, and installation largely correspond to a standard profile cylinder.
+This created a true mechatronic cylinder whose shape, dimensions and installation largely corresponded to those of a conventional profile cylinder.
 The transponder-based approach was particularly attractive for:

 Current locks of this type

-The basic principle of Uhlmann’s development is widespread today and forms the basis of many modern mechatronic systems.
-Successors and further developments:
+The basic principle behind Uhlmann’s development is now widely used and forms the basis of many modern mechatronic systems.
+Successors and further developments include:

 - CES OMEGA ACTIVE / ACTIVE 2